winitzki/scall/tutorial/programming_dhall.md

 The next argument is a function of type `∀(t : Type) → F r t → r t`, where `F` is the pattern functor for the perfect binary tree, and `r` is already set to `List`.
 So, it remains to implement a function of type `∀(t : Type) → < Leaf : t | Branch : List (Pair t t) > → List t`.
 This function should just extract all values of type `t` into a list of type `List t`.
-Implementing that function is straightforward, and we get the final code of `pbTreeToList`:
+It is straightforward to implement that function, and we get the final code of `pbTreeToList`:
 ```dhall
 let pbTreeToList : ∀(a : Type) → PBTree a → List a
   = λ(a : Type) → λ(tree : PBTree a) →